Scan time: 2-3 minutes / Read time: 3-5 minutes

 He started it because mornings shouldn't mean another sad bowl of cereal.

-He believes a good breakfast sets the tone for the whole day.
+A good breakfast, he figures, sets the tone for the whole day.

 ⛳️ Problem: